2,614 related texts · 5 related myths · Page 3 of 55

 The incense was terrifying.
 Israel had watched it kill Nadav and Avihu, the sons of Aaron, when they brought unauthorized fire before God (Leviticus 10:1).
 Two young priests, dead ...

 Rabbi Nechemiah made a bold claim: afflictions are beloved by God.
-Not merely tolerated, not merely permitted — beloved.
-And he backed this claim with a comparison to sacrificial o...
+Not merely tolerated, not merely permitted, beloved.
+And he backed this claim with a comparison to sacrificial of...

-"On the eighth day shall you give it to Me" — the Torah specifies that a first-born animal becomes eligible for the altar on the eighth day after birth.
-But the Mekhilta asks: is i...
+"On the eighth day shall you give it to Me", the Torah specifies that a first-born animal becomes eligible for the altar on the eighth day after birth.
+But the Mekhilta asks: is it...

 Ben Sira, in his wisdom, gives us a glimpse.
 He paints a picture, vibrant and alive, of Simon the High Priest at the altar.
 Can you see him?
 Receiving the sacrificial pieces from h...

-That unsettling feeling is something Abraham, our ancestor, knew all too well.
-Let's look at a particularly vivid scene from the Book of Jubilees, a text that expands on the storie...
+That unsettling feeling is something Abraham, our ancestor, knew all too well. the story turns to a particularly vivid scene from the Book of Jubilees, a text that expands on the s...

 Our scene opens with Jacob, newly blessed and carrying the weight of his future.
 He ascends to Bethel, a place already heavy with significance – the very spot where he had that ear...